Dear TYSN community,

 We’re writing to share some hard news.
 As of January 31st, TYSN will be closing.
 In this final newsletter, we’ d like to share some pieces of our story to explain how we’ve come to this decision.

 We can’ t give a simple answer to explain why TYSN is closing.
 The short version is that we don’ t have the resources that we need to sustain our organization.
-Like most organizations that are youth - led, trans - led, or people of color - led(let alone all of the above!), we’ re struggling to balance our budget and navigate foundation funding.
+Like most organizations that are youth - led, trans - led, or people of color - led(let alone all of the above!), we’ re struggling to balance our budget and we get payday loans online 1000$ with bad credit and navigate foundation funding.
 It also takes an enormous amount of work to get a youth - led organization up and running.
 Last month, we came to the realization that our work had become unsustainable for us, personally and collectively.
 We made the difficult decision that it’ s time for TYSN, in its current form, to come to an end.

 We knew the risks of becoming youth-led: many youth-led organizations don’t stay open for very long.
 But we believed so deeply in our vision that we weren’t going to give up without trying.
 We’ve shared publicly some of our major victories as we’ve worked to become youth-led: in particular, that since July, TYSN has been run fully by us (young trans people who came up through our organization).
 What we haven’t shared are a lot of the hard parts.
 We want to tell a few of those now -- not to call out individuals, but in the interest of sharing lessons and shining an honest light on the systems of adultism and racism, in the hopes that other young trans leaders might be able to learn from what we’ve experienced.